60hzlapt0p/dotfiles/README.md

-Personal dotfiles.
+Personal dotfiles and configurations.
 Copy and modify (if necessary).